novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 Of course, inwardly, his expectations grew.

 The two players he met before had come out without knowing much.
-They politely refused Lee Jung-woo's request to compete with ComBrain.
+They politely refused Lee Jung-woo's request to compete with Komnoe.

 This time was different.
 Lee Sam-suk knew that Lee Jung-woo was personally meeting Go players and came out.